Diabetes research would not be possible without the support of people with diabetes.

 Researchers at the University of Cardiff are looking for young people, aged 12-19 years, with Type 1 diabetes to take part in a study about shared-decision making during doctors' appointments.
 Participants will be asked to take part in an interview, which can take place over the phone or in person, and will last around one hour.
 The researchers are offering participants a £20 Love2Shop voucher for taking part.
-From this researchers hope to develop a way of helping adolescents get more involved in decision about their own health care.
+From this researchers hope to develop a way of helping adolescents get more involved in decisions about their own health care.

 For information, contact Amber Jordan at JordanA3@cardiff.ac.uk or call 029 2068 7643.